jedichen121/linux-rt-rpi/README.md

 * _note_: The blocking function will not work unless this parameter is set.

 Some cgroup setup scripts and test programs are in the folder `tools/exp/`.

+__Important__: If the window is too long compared with the period of the invoking task, the whole system might become unresponsive.

 Linux kernel